Let's learn about whales and dolphins!

 As we gather more material, make sure you occasionally check back to see what else we added!

 On Tuesday and Thursday at 3pm EDT, join us on Facebook Live as we talk whales!
 Every week, we host a fun and interactive live stream of a variety of topics with whales.
-If you missed the last couple of weeks, you can watch the previous videos here:
+If you missed the last couple of weeks, you can watch the previous videos on our Youtube page.

 Follow WDC on social media for more fun facts, cute pictures and opportunities!

 Our colleagues are also doing awesome and educational things during these times.
 We encourage you to check them out!